2017 Florida Legislative Session

 You Can Help

 Have you ever spoken to your state senator or state representative?
 Whether you meet in person or speak on the phone, you could urge your state legislators to support a specific proposal, or simply let them know how important the issue of animal protection is to you.

 Click here to find your elected officials.

 To win victories for animals, ARFF will need your help during the legislative session.
-Contact ARFF to be added to our email list to receive legislative alerts and updates.
+Click here to be added to ARFF’s email list to receive legislative alerts and updates.

 Animal Rights Foundation of Florida

 1431 N Federal Highway, Fort Lauderdale, FL 33304

 Promoting respect and compassion for animals in Florida has been the mission of the Animal Rights Foundation of Florida since 1989.

 The Animal Rights Foundation of Florida is a 501(c)(3) nonprofit organization.